digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Polling for data
 ''''''''''''''''

-The simplest way to read for data is by executing the ``read_data`` method of the local XBee device.
-This method blocks your application until data from any XBee device of the network is received or the timeout provided has expired:
+The simplest way to read for data is by executing the ``read_data()`` method of the local XBee.
+This method blocks your application until data from any XBee on the network is received or the provided timeout expires:

 +------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Method                 | Description                                                                                                                                                                                                                                                                   |